Gaddafi's death - who pulled the trigger?

 They had clearly been hit by a force far beyond anything the motley army the former rebels has assembled during eight months of revolt to overthrow the once feared leader.

-There was no bomb crater, indicating the strike may have been carried out by a jet fighter.
+But there was no bomb crater, indicating the strike may have been carried out by a fighter jet.

 Inside the trucks still in their seats sat the charred skeletal remains of drivers and passengers killed instantly by the strike.
 Other bodies lay mutilated and contorted strewn across the grass.
 Some 50 bodies in all.